 There's both a Yaesu FT-857D and a FT-8800R in my truck, using Hustler antennas on the mobile HF rig which is tuned by a LDG YT-100 tuner.
 The VHF/UHF rig has a Comet SBB-5NMO antenna and is APRS capable.

+I work as a Cisco engineer and Project Manager for an industry leader that implements VoIP solutions for large enterprises.
 I'm married to Dawn, and we have a wonderful daughter who was born in 2008.
 By the way, everyone calls me Mick, and I'd like it if you did, too.

 I'm vice-president of the Ninnescah Amateur Radio Club and trustee of the club call sign KØNRC.